Ordering Information in the Body of the Essay

 You emphasize major ideas and method equally when you place main ideas in the middle of the essay or unit of support.
 In this case, the main idea exists neither as a generating point for the essay nor as a logical conclusion.
 Instead, it's a fulcrum which both grows out of and generates more particular support.

 Imagine a sultry day.
-Imagine having to stand in a slow line to cash your paycheck afterhours at an ATM.
+Imagine having to stand in a slow line to cash your paycheck after hours at an ATM.
 Imagine, all of a sudden, feeling a slight but steady breeze.
 The trees are not affected; where is the breeze coming from?
 After a while you realize that you're getting fanned by the arm motions of the Wristwatch Checkers, the mildest group of the Impatient Silent Twitchers, an interesting group of line-standers.
 Their bodies remain quiet except for one arm where that powerful necessity, the wristwatch, sits.
 It may be the battery's impulses to the nerves that causes the twitch, but whatever it is, something creates that urge to make the arm defy gravity every minute and a half.
 On a hot day, though, you'll be grateful for whatever causes their compulsion to make the line move by checking the time as that slight breeze wafts your way.